The fourth step in seeking patent protection for an invention is prosecuting the patent application

 Prosecuting patent applications via postal mail remains viable.
 To prosecute by mail, a printed set of the documents needed for the action is mailed.
 Postal mail prosecution for both US and International patent applications is available.
 The USPTO recommends and encourages electronic prosecution.

 Contact us for details and options for prosecuting patents and other patent petitions/proceedings.
 Start the steps to patenting your invention or idea.
 Read about patenting costs.
-Start a utility or a design patent application, contact us.
+Start a utility or a design patent application today.